MarwahZaidMohammedAl-Helali/The-final-assignment/README.md

 Provide instructions on how to compile your program, especially when it is non-trivial.

-g++ main.cpp Test\main.cpp
+g++ main.cpp final\main.cpp

 ## User Manual

 Please provide the user manual on how to use your program.
 User manual for "Alien vs. Zombie" game:

 1-Game Pieces: The board has columns and rows that can be changed by the user in the settings.
 The Alien is denoted by 'A' and moves around using commands "up", "down", "right", and "left".
-The Alien has objects like Health (H), Pod Attack (P) and Rock (R).
+The Alien has objects like Health (H), Pod Attack (P) and Rock (r).

 a) Health: The Alien's health increases by 20 by collecting the Health object.

 b) Pod Attack: The Pod Attack  is used to attack and defeat the Zombies by decreasing their health.

-c) Rock: The Rock  is an object that hides other objects within it.
+c) Rock: The Rock  is an object that hides other objects within it and make the aline stop moving.

-2- How to Play: The player controls the Alien and uses the commands "up", "down", "right", and "left" to move around the board.
+2- How to Play: The player controls the Alien and uses the commands "up", "down", "right", and "left" to move around the board or type the command ("help") if you need any instructions in the game.
 The player  collects the Health object to increase the Alien's health .
 The game is won if the Alien successfully defeats the Zombies.
+Weapons! you can select now 1of2 weapons in the game! the sowrd and the axe are now avelible by typing the command ("selectW").
+And now you can save your game progress for later!, by typing the command ("save").

-Tips: Use strategy and quick thinking to navigate the board and defeat them  Utilize the Rock to hide from the Zombies and conserve health.
+Tips: Use strategy and quick thinking to navigate the board and defeat them all!.

 Conclusion: "Alien vs. Zombie" is a challenging and exciting game that requires strategy and quick thinking to win.
 Enjoy playing the game and good luck!